oguzhan-yilmaz/balcony/docs/how-it-works/reading-operations.md

   SR->>SR: search_operation_data(operation)
-  Note over User,SR: List of all the saved responses for the operation
+  Note over User,SR: List of all the saved responses<br/>of the operation

   SR-->>User: ((All responses for the operation))